 Location: Manali -Leh Highway, Keylong, India

 Tip: Make sure you wear sturdy shoes, and are carrying all kinds of essentials like medicines, energy bars & drinks, and more.

 While there are a lot of hotels in Spiti, there is nothing that can beat the charm of Zostel.
 Be it a family trip to the valley, getaway with friends, or a solo trip, Zostel has the perfect accommodation options and experiences that would fit right into every type of a traveler’s budget, and that’s why staying there is something you can’t afford to miss.

 Entry Fees: INR 599 per person for a dorm stay, INR 999 for two for an outdoor tent, and INR 1,499 for two for a private room

 Location: Leo Village Rd, Kaza, Himachal Pradesh

 Tip: If you’re planning to stay in Zostel, book your stay well in advance as they usually run out of accommodation.

 9. Kaza’s Main Market: Shop Your Heart Out

 Visiting the valley and not shopping is quite equivalent to a sin.
-And with the market area of Kaza being so popular, shopping in Spiti is something that needs to be on the top of your list.
+And with the market area of Kaza being one of the popular places to visit in Spiti Valley in March, shopping is something that needs to be on the top of your list.
 From Tibetian and Buddhist handicrafts to human bone and skull sculptures painted in silver, there are innumerable things you can buy from there as sweet souvenirs to take back home.

 Location: Market Area, Kaza, Himachal Pradesh